tomhiggins/WikipediaRadio/README.md

 ()mp3 recordings are moved into the greater Internet Archive library using the InternetArchive Library tools https://internetarchive.readthedocs.io/en/latest/installation.html

 ()All of the above is managed by a bash script created for the purpose of aiding Friend Computer's mission of knowledge distribution  https://github.com/tomhiggins/WikipediaRadio

+# To Do
+-Add code for getting and extracting wikipedia data torrent or wget wikiextractor